AKUSIROYO/bookconfig/README.md

   /                    /
 -o-(mainline changes)-o
   \                    \
-   (cherry-pick)        (cherry-pick) <- rebase (private)
+   (cherry-pick)        (cherry-pick) <- k2 (private)
     \                    \
 -----o--------------------o <- kernel

 ```
 The `kernel` branch is a merge commit whose second parent is the changes rebased on some upstream release, and whose first parent is the previous state of the branch.
 That is, the latest rebase is at `kernel^2`, and the previous rebase is at `kernel~^2`, and so on.
-At the end of following the merge commits' first parents, you'll reach @linux-wmt's `testing` branch.
+At the end of following the merge commits' first parents, you'll reach a version of [@linux-wmt's `testing` branch](https://github.com/linux-wmt/linux-vtwm/commit/c4386efea112830fb82e33dfaf0fe712ee57f5a9) (they disclaim that they may rebase that branch).

-1. Privately, move to a branch without these merge commits, e.g., `git checkout -b k42 kernel^2`.
+1. Privately, move to a branch without these merge commits: `git checkout -b k42 kernel^2`
-2. Fetch an upstream version to rebase onto, e.g., with `git fetch --no-tags upstream v4.2`.
+2. Fetch an upstream version to rebase onto: `git fetch --no-tags torvalds v4.2`
-3. Do the rebase, which I guess you would do by `git rebase FETCH_HEAD`.
+3. Do the rebase: `git rebase FETCH_HEAD`
-4. Create a new commit to link the history with `git commit-tree -p refs/heads/kernel -p HEAD -m "rebase v4.2" HEAD^{tree}`.
+4. Create a new commit to link the history: `git commit-tree -p refs/heads/kernel -p HEAD -m "rebase v4.2" HEAD^{tree}`
-5. Move the `kernel` branch with `git update-ref refs/heads/kernel (whatever the previous step prints)`.
+5. Move the `kernel` branch: `git update-ref refs/heads/kernel (whatever the previous step prints)`

 (It's all weird like that to avoid back-and-forth checkouts.)